hacl-star/hacl-star/doc/Overview.rst

   characterized by simple mathematical functions derived directly from the official cryptographic standards (e.g., from NIST or the IETF).

-* Side-channel resistance: Observations about our code's low-level behavior (specifically, the time it takes to execute or the memory addresses that it accesses) are independent of the secrets manipulated by the library.
+* Secret Independence: Observations about our code's low-level behavior (specifically, the time it takes to execute or the memory addresses that it accesses) are independent of the secrets manipulated by the library.
 Hence, an adversary monitoring these "side-channels" learns nothing about the secrets.

 All of these guarantees *do not* prevent our code from achieving good performance!
-EverCrypt meets or beats the performance of most existing cryptographic implementations in C, and for certain targeted platforms meets or beats the performance of state-of-the-art libraries that rely on hand-tuned assembly code.
+HACL* meets or beats the performance of most existing cryptographic implementations in C, and on certain platforms, Vale code meets or beats the performance of hand-tuned assembly code in state-of-the-art libraries.
+By bringing them together, the EverCrypt provider provides best-in-class performance on most platforms.

 History and publications